Calvin Griffith

 Calvin Robertson Griffith (December 1, 1911 – October 20, 1999), born Calvin Griffith Robertson, was a Canadian-born American Major League Baseball team owner.
 As president, majority owner and de facto general manager of the Washington Senators/Minnesota Twins franchise of the American League from 1955 through 1984, he orchestrated the transfer of the Senators after 60 years in Washington, D.C., to Minneapolis–Saint Paul in the autumn of 1960 to create the Twins.
 He was famous for his devotion to the game and for his sayings.
+He was the last MLB owner who had no income apart from his franchise.

-On June 19, 2020, the Minnesota Twins removed his statue from Target Field regarding what the Twins called "racist comments he made in Waseca in 1978."
+On June 19, 2020, the Minnesota Twins removed his statue from Target Field regarding what the Twins called "racist comments he made in Waseca in 1978", admitting a racial motivation to moving the Senators from Washington D.C.

 Early life

 He was born in Montreal, Quebec, as Calvin Griffith Robertson, the son of James A. Robertson and the former Jane Barr Davies.
 His father was a native of the Shetland Islands who emigrated to Canada and became a minor league baseball player.
 Robertson had a tryout with the Montreal Royals of the high minors before his career washed out and he became a newspaper distributor.
 Troubled by alcoholism, he died in 1922, leaving a widow and seven young children in Montreal in dire circumstances.
 But a sister, Anne ("Addie") Robertson, had moved to the United States, where in 1900 she married Clark Griffith, a future Hall of Fame pitcher who became a manager (Chicago White Sox, New York Highlanders, Cincinnati Reds and Washington Senators) during the first two decades of the 20th century, and then president and chief stockholder of the Senators after 1920.

 Clark and Addie Griffith had been concerned for some time about James' alcoholism.
 After he died, the childless Griffiths took Calvin and a sister, Thelma, into their Washington home in 1923, when Calvin was 11 years old.
 The two children both assumed the Griffith surname, even though they were never formally adopted.
 Their mother and siblings moved to nearby Takoma Park, Maryland.

 Griffith was a batboy for the Senators, including during their 1924 World Series championship.
 During the 1925 World Series, United Press published short articles written by Griffith and the batboy for the opposing team, the Pittsburgh Pirates (who won the series).